Tikitikitikidesuka/typst-upm-report/lib.typ

       text(fill: school-color)[#strong(it)]
     }

-    // Style level 2 entries in blue as well
+    // Style level 2 entries in blue
     #show outline.entry.where(level: 2): it => {
       v(12pt, weak: true)
       text(fill: school-color)[#it]